 The jungle-like courtyard is the centerpiece of this Four Seasons hotel | Courtesy of the Four Seasons / Expedia

 Opulent mansions and upscale B&Bs roll out the red carpet for comfort-craving guests in Mexico City.
-From personal butlers to top-of-the-line spas and contact-rich concierges, these blow-the-budget places to stay don’t hold back on style.
+From personal butlers to top-of-the-line spas and contact-rich concierges, these blow-the-budget places to stay – all bookable with Culture Trip – don’t hold back on style in the Mexican capital.